 I wish Jimmy could have held it all together, because I really think he is no.2 to Django.
 What do you think Rudy, Paul?
 Maybe he will make a great comeback.
 Time will tell.
 He has such a tremendous feel.

+I hope Jimmy comes back stronger than ever and I think he will.
 I tend to really favor Joscho Stephan as my favorite.
 And it's great to see that Frank Vignola has made a complete recovery from his tragic accident.
 Thank God he can play again.

 I had chance to play in France a couple of times, at Bluegrass festivals.
 But in some late night jams, I had opportunity to hear some amazing Gypsy players.
 Underground stuff.......so many tremendous players we never hear of.
 Very, very cool.

 I see it as a blending of an inherited great gift combined with apprenticeship.
 Like all great talent, it's God given and nurtured from early childhood---almost without exception.
 Skills and technique are handed down and preserved from one generation to the next.
 Every great player you can name started out the journey as a small child.
 When you hear these guys play, you hear an entire lifetime of dedication behind every nuance.

 youtu.be/kYvOxcjLu1IAnd this supports the theory: Frank’s brilliance aside, check out what Josh Pinkham does on mandolin.
 I figure the same approach would work on tenor (given the parallel tuning especially) and plectrum: